Carl Sassenrath: Amiga

-In 1983, Carl Sassenrath joined Amiga Computer, Inc., a small startup company in Silicon Valley.
+In 1982, Carl Sassenrath joined Amiga Computer, Inc., a small startup company in Silicon Valley.
 As Manager of Operating Systems he was asked to design a new operating system for the Amiga, an advanced multimedia personal computer system that later became the Amiga.

-As a sophisticated computer for its day (Amiga used 28 DMA channels along with multiple coprocessors), Sassenrath decided to create a preemptive multitasking operating system within a microkernel design.
+As a sophisticated computer for its day (Amiga used 28 DMA channels along with multiple coprocessors), Sassenrath decided to create a true real-time multitasking operating system within a microkernel design.
 This was a novel approach for 1983 when other personal computer operating systems were single tasking such as MS-DOS (1981) and the Macintosh (1984).

 The Amiga multitasking kernel was also one of the first to implement a microkernel OS methodology based on a real-time message passing (inter-process communication) core known as Exec (for executive) with dynamically loaded libraries and devices as optional modules around the core.

 This design gave the Amiga OS a great extensibility and flexibility within the limited memory capacity of computers in the 1980s.
 Sassenrath later noted that the design came as a necessity of trying to integrate into ROM dozens of internal libraries and devices including graphics, sound, graphical user interface, floppy disk, file systems, and others.
 This dynamic modular method also allowed hundreds of additional modules to be added by external developers over the years.

-After the release of the Amiga in 1985, Sassenrath left Commodore-Amiga to pursue new programming language design ideas that he had been contemplating since his university days.
+After the rerelease of the Amiga after 3 tries in 1985, Sassenrath left Commodore-Amiga to pursue new programming language design ideas when Amiga went bankrupt in 1994.

-Apple Computer

-In 1986, Sassenrath was recruited to Apple Computer's Advanced Technology Group (ATG) to invent the next generation of operating systems.
-He was part of the Aquarius project, a quad-core CPU project (simulated on Apple's own Cray XMP-48) that was intended to become a 3D-based successor to the Macintosh.

-During that period, the C++ language had just been introduced, but Sassenrath, along with many other Apple researchers, preferred the more pure OO implementation of the Smalltalk language.
-Working at ATG with computing legends like Alan Kay, Larry Tesler, Dan Ingalls, Bill Atkinson and others provided Sassenrath with a wealth of resources and knowledge that helped shape his views of computing languages and systems.

 Sassenrath Research

-In 1988, Sassenrath left Silicon Valley for the mountains of Ukiah valley, 2 hours north of San Francisco.
+In 1986, Sassenrath left Silicon Valley for the mountains of Ukiah valley, 2 hours north of San Francisco.
 From there he founded multimedia technology companies such as Pantaray, American Multimedia, and VideoStream.
 He also implemented the Logo programming language for the Amiga, managed the software OS development for CDTV, one of the first CD-ROM TV set-top boxes, and wrote the OS for Viscorp Ed, one of the first Internet TV set-top boxes.